emacs-mirror/emacs/mps/manual/source/topic/arena.rst

-1. In the *unclamped state*, garbage collection may take place, objects may move in memory, references may be updated, :term:`location dependencies <location dependency>` may become stale, virtual memory may be requested from or return to the operating system, and other kinds of background activity may occur.
+1. In the *unclamped state*, garbage collection may take place, objects may move in memory, references may be updated, :term:`location dependencies` may become stale, virtual memory may be requested from or return to the operating system, and other kinds of background activity may occur.
 This is the normal state.

-2. In the *clamped state*, objects do not move in memory, references do not change, the staleness of :term:`location dependencies
-   <location dependency>` does not change, and memory occupied by
-   :term:`unreachable` objects is not recycled.
+2. In the *clamped state*, objects do not move in memory, references do not change, the staleness of :term:`location dependencies` does not change, and memory occupied by :term:`unreachable` objects is not recycled.

    However, a :term:`garbage collection` may be in progress and incremental collection may still occur, but it will not be visible